About This Course

 We invite you to fully engage with the content and notice your reactions as they arise.
 You might notice your breathing rate quicken or slow down, or your muscles tightening or relaxing.
 You might become aware of certain thoughts popping up as you take in new or already-known ideas.
 Observe any value judgments that might surface about any of the content, yourself, or other people.

 3. Team up with others if possible – While you’ll certainly gain much from this course on your own, nothing beats learning and taking action with others.
 We therefore encourage you to work in a group if possible, perhaps in your classroom or workshop setting.

 Could you use some tips on teaching the material to a class or folding the training lessons into your activism and/or workshop plans?
 We’ll gladly offer you some suggestions.
-Feel free to email our team to request a consultation: [email protected].
+Feel free to email our team to request a consultation by phone, Skype, or Zoom: [email protected].

 4. Take advantage of the Library – We aim to support your unfolding practice of nonviolence, particularly where taking concrete action is concerned.
 As the saying goes, knowledge is power, and we’ve created a course Library for you with that in mind.
 The Library contains additional resources, categorized by topic, to empower your ongoing learning and practices.
 Turn to it as often as you’d like, even when you’ve completed the course—you have unlimited, lifetime access to the training material.

 5. See the Quick Guide before diving in – Our brief guide explains how to access and navigate the course, change your account information, and email us with course questions.